 ‘All Service personnel (including personnel who are single) who are active foster carers are entitled to SFA or SFA above entitlement, where required, akin to personnel with natural or adopted children.
 Within the UK, approval as a foster carer and active (or forthcoming) fostering should be confirmed by means of a letter from the relevant Local Authority stipulating the geographical area (as this impacts on whether foster carer status carries over after being posted to a new location) and duration of approved foster carer status’.Back to top

-The Adoption and Fostering policy information for Service families can be found in the Adoption and Fostering DIN reference 2008DIN01-189 and this is currently being updated.
+The Adoption and Fostering policy information for Service families can be found in the Adoption and Fostering DIN reference 2018DIN01-130.
+This DIN can be accessed via MODNET.

-If you are having any issues or would like to give us feedback on your experiences with adoption or fostering, please contact Karen Ross at email@example.com.
+If you are having any issues or would like to give us feedback on your experiences with adoption or fostering, please contact contact our Health & Additional Needs team at email@example.com.

 “I truly appreciate the work that you all do.”